 Washington, like many other states, doesn’t require assistants in schools to have previous education in, or knowledge about, speech and language sciences.
 Their regulations can be quite different.

-Information about becoming a Speech Language Pathology Assistant in Washington can be found here and here.
-I provided two links because the ASHA link (second one) has an important detail – “Support personnel are not regulated in Washington schools”.
+Information about becoming a Speech-Language Pathology Assistant in Washington can be found here and here.
+I provided two links because the ASHA link (the second one) has an important detail – “Support personnel are not regulated in Washington schools.”

 While support personnel (for our purposes, Speech Assistants/Aides) in schools aren’t regulated in the state of Washington, which means there’s a lot of flexibility about their duties, it’s probably best practice to at least follow the state guidelines written for actual SLPAs (WAC 246-828-112):

 - Speech Assistant/Aides CAN perform the following tasks under direct or indirect supervision at the discretion of the supervising SLP: provide direct therapy, hearing screenings (not interpret results), document student performance (such as data, charts, graphs, progress notes, and treatment notes), implement treatment plans and protocols developed by the SLP, perform clerical duties, check and maintain equipment, sign treatment notes, progress notes, and other paperwork as directed by the speech-language pathologist and/or state regulations (i.e., Medicaid).
 They may only perform procedures or tasks delegated by the SLP.

 - Speech Assistant/Aides CANNOT perform tasks that require diagnosis, evaluation, or clinical interpretation, screening and/or diagnose feeding and swallowing disorders, develop or modify treatment plans, implement therapy outside of the treatment plan, select or discharge students for services, or refer students for additional services.
 Assistants that are not SLPAs may not bill Medicaid for services.